ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: support}

 The number of files a volume can contain is determined by how many inodes it has.
 An inode is a data structure that contains information about files.
 Volumes have both private and public inodes.
 Public inodes are used for files that are visible to the customer and private inodes are used for files that are used internally by the storage system.
 You can expect to have an inode for every 32 KB of volume capacity.
-The maximum number of files setting is 2 billion.
+The setting for maximum number of files is 2 billion.
 However, this maximum value can be configured only with volumes of 7.8 TB or larger.
 Any volume of 9,000 GB or larger reaches the maximum limit at 2,040,109,451 inodes.

 | Volume Size | Inodes |
 |------------:|-------:|